Mohammed Ehsan Zia: Minister of Rural Rehabilitation and Development

-During the First Karzai cabinet, he joined the Ministry of Rural Rehabilitation and Development as policy advisor in 2002 and subsequently was appointed Deputy Minister for Programs in January 2004, becoming responsible for a developmentbudget of over 300 mln dollar.
-He became Rural Development Minister in 2006, but was replaced in 2010 when the Second Karzai cabinet was installed.
+During the first Karzai cabinet, he joined the Ministry of Rural Rehabilitation and Development as policy advisor in 2002 and subsequently was appointed Deputy Minister for Programs in January 2004, becoming responsible for a developmentbudget of over 300 mln dollar.
+He became Rural Development Minister in 2006, but was replaced in 2010 when the second Karzai cabinet was installed.

-Mr. Zia was described by The Globe and Mail as one of the most active and dynamic of the Afghan cabinet, known for getting out of Kabul and pushing hard to drive reconstruction money out to the communities where projects are picked by locally chosen councils.
-According to the website of de ministry of rural rehabilitation and development, the soft-spoken Mr. Zia was the most-traveled minister of the Karzai cabinet, and possibly also the most popular.
+The Globe and Mail described Zia as one of the most active members of the Afghan cabinet, noting his efforts to travel outside Kabul and direct reconstruction funding toward community-level projects selected by locally chosen councils.
+The Ministry of Rural Rehabilitation and Development described him as the most widely travelled minister in the Karzai cabinet.

-Cornerstone of the Ministry of Rural Development was the National Solidarity Program, a project that gives money to local communities who have elected their own leaders and created their own development efforts.
+The cornerstone of the Ministry of Rural Development was the National Solidarity Program, a project that provides funding to local communities that have elected their own leaders and initiated their own development efforts.

 After his tenure as minister, Zia became CEO of Tadbeer, an Afghan consulting firm in the governance, development and security field.